 How to Make Sweet Potato Hash:

-- Heat olive oil in a large skillet over medium heat.
-Add the diced onion and cook for 3-4 minutes, until softened.
+- Heat the olive oil in a large skillet over medium heat.
+Add the diced onion and cook for 3-4 minutes, stirring occasionally, until softened and translucent.
+Add the garlic and cook for 30 seconds, just until fragrant.

 Recipe Notes & Tips: